 The Atlas Mountains of Morocco, with their lush valleys, snow-capped peaks and traditional Berber villages, form a stunning barrier between the country’s coast and the arid Sahara Desert.
 The three ranges provide not only excellent trekking and an escape from the madness of Marrakesh, but also some of the most spectacular mountain roads.

-Buckle up!
-Today our resident expert Amar Grover writes about his adventures in the Atlas Mountains.
+So buckle up!
+Our resident expert Amar Grover is about to reveal his adventures in Morocco’s Atlas Mountains.

 According to what I feel is the best guide to Morocco (OK, it’s the Rough Guide and I’m probably on my 8th edition of it now), the drive up to the Tizi n’ Test pass in the High Atlas Mountains “is not for the faint-hearted……some experience of mountain roads is advisable”.

 I relish that overtly sombre way of saying: ‘It’s going to be a hell of a ride”.
 It was surely that nuanced combination of allure and adversity that got me out of bed at 3.30am one morning in 1986 to catch the daily bus over those mountains to Marrakech.
 I’d never before arisen that early for anything, or seen dawn fire the rugged High Atlas or driven over a 2092m pass.
 It was unforgettable.

 In the late 1920s French colonials blasted a route through here, making what was a centuries-old mule trail into a motorable track.
 Since my first visit I have readily found an excuse to repeat the journey, most recently last April.
 These days I drive myself through Morocco (the Tizi n’ Test bus between Marrakech and Taroudannt has long ceased) usually with two young sons in tow.
 Call me selfish but as long as they’re not car-sick ‒ and believe me this road sorts the good from the gagging ‒ I reckon they ought to see how their parents really like to travel.